Best Violin Scale Books

 Level: Advanced—Professional

-The Flesch scale system is perhaps the king of all scale books, used by advanced violin students and professional.
+The Flesch scale system is perhaps the king of all scale books, used by advanced violin students and professionals.
 My copy is well-used and worn.
 The scales go through the same pattern of exercises for each key signature.
 One string exercises on the first page followed by the actual three-octave scale.
 Then comes a long line of arpeggios.
 There’s also scales in octaves, thirds, and sixths as well chromatic scales and scales in broken thirds.
 Yep, you’ll have fun with this one for a long time!